Amado Benito Jr.: International Competitions

 In December 2008, in Bali, Indonesia, he was a team member of Team Philippines in his first international fight at the 2nd World Junior Wushu Championships but did not medal.

 In June 2009, in Macau, China, the Philippine flag was on his chest while competing in his 2nd international fight at the 5th Asian Junior Wushu Championships but did not medal.

 In December 2010, in Singapore, in the successfully concluded 3rd World Junior Wushu Championships – sanctioned by the International Wushu Federation, he finally had a podium finish and received his first Bronze Medal in international competition by thrashing Kant Shashi in the 48 kg division.
-In this competition, the Philippine Sports Commission, in compliance of Resolution No. 574-2011, officially released a check in his name an amount of 15,586.00 Pesos on 25 August 2011 to pay for his incurred injury.
+In this competition, the Philippine Sports Commission, in compliance of Resolution No. 574-2011, officially released a check in his name an amount of 15,586.00 pesos on 25 August 2011 to pay for his incurred injury.

-In August 2012, he was a Semi-Finalist.
-In this semi-final fight, he fought a Chinese athlete at the 8th Asian Wushu Championship in Vietnam and lost.
-But he received his first bronze medal in his first competition at the Seniors Division by defeating the other loser of the other Semi-Final fight.
+In August 2012, he was a semi-finalist.
+In the semi-final fight, he fought a Chinese athlete at the 8th Asian Wushu Championship in Vietnam and lost.
+But he received his first bronze medal in his first competition at the Seniors Division by defeating the other loser of the other semi-final fight.
 The event was held at Ho Chi Minh City at the Phu Tho Indoor Stadium.

 Professional career

-In the 9th Grappler Cup held at the University of the Cordilleras, Junior took the Silver Medal to add to his medal collections.
+In the 9th Grappler Cup held at the University of the Cordilleras, Junior took the silver medal.
 The competition was in the 51–57 kg weight division.